opendatadiscovery/odd-collector/README.md

 # odd-collector
 ODD Collector is a lightweight service which gathers metadata from all your data sources.

+To learn more about collector types and ODD Platform's architecture, [read the documentation](https://docs.opendatadiscovery.org/architecture).

 ## Domain
 ___
 Main class for plugins is `Plugins` inherited from `odd-collector-sdk.domain.Plugin`.